richard-porter/richard-porter/ecosystem-map-complete.md

 ### Empirical Foundation

 The governance architecture is not purely theoretical.
 The Experiment 58 series (March 2026) is the first controlled adversarial testing record in the ecosystem: four attack categories, three architectural configurations, twelve probe results.
 The central finding — a model that recites constraints is not a model that is bound by them — is the empirical anchor for the Frozen Kernel’s core claim that safety must be architectural.
-Full record in `safety-ledgers/bdd-ledger-v7.md`, Observations 001–013.
+Full record in `safety-ledgers/bdd-ledger-v9.md`, Observations 001–013.

 External validation: the MINJA paper (Dong et al., NeurIPS 2025, arXiv:2503.03704) independently confirms the same failure mode at the memory layer.
 The Anthropic distillation attack report (February 2026) confirms it at the model lineage level.

+**External literature alignment (2026):**

+Three 2026 papers independently confirm and extend the ecosystem’s architectural claims:

+Ugare & Chandra (arXiv:2603.01896) demonstrate that unstructured chain-of-thought allows semantic confabulation that structural certification (SFR) prevents — confirming the content-layer complement to TCP’s authorization-layer coverage and providing a concrete mechanism for the ASI01 gap.

+Lanham (Medium, February 2026) describes production model routing infrastructure that operates as undocumented delegation without scope constraints, boundary conditions, or audit records — the precise gap TCP’s Delegation Grammar formalizes, now visible in deployed production systems.

+The “From Spikes to Sinks” mechanistic analysis provides weight-level evidence that models develop implicit workarounds through optimization pressure in the absence of explicit mechanism — the fifth and qualitatively strongest confirmation of the Frozen Kernel’s foundational architectural claim.

 ### Collaborators